Abdelrahman-SW/Doctor-Clean-Architecture-App/README.md

 <h2 align="left">About :</h2>

-The Doctor App is an Application to The Clean Architecture app code, that let the code fit well and be scalable and can be easily extendable.
+The Doctor App is an Implementation to The Clean Architecture app code, that let the code fit well and be scalable and can be easily extendable.
 The app is made to apply most of clean arch tips and guidelines The main idea of ​​the app is that : it let the doctor search for his patients that are registered with him